natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class3-assignment.md

     * Download the dataset and include a brief justification in your notebook for why you chose it.
 If it's not a well-known public dataset, please provide a link or instructions on how to access it.

 2.  **Train Classification Models:**
-    * Using Python and libraries like Scikit-learn, train **at least two different classification models** on your chosen dataset.
+    * Using Python and libraries like Scikit-learn within your Colab notebook, train **at least two different classification models** on your chosen dataset.
     * You can use models discussed in class, such as **Naive Bayes** and **Logistic Regression**.
     * **Higher scores (see rubric) will be awarded for thoughtfully implementing and comparing more than two distinct models or for experimenting with more advanced techniques** (e.g., Support Vector Machines, simple Neural Networks, different text vectorization methods like TF-IDF beyond basic CountVectorizer).
     * Document your model training process, including any preprocessing steps (tokenization, normalization, vectorization), hyperparameter choices (if any), and why you chose your models.